mickvangelderen/gl-typed-rust/README.md

 judgement.
 It may be possible to make the API safe without violating the zero-cost constraint.

-I think it is impossible to prevent all OpenGL errors from occurring (like glium promises) under the zero-cost constraint.
+It is literally **impossible** to prevent all OpenGL errors from occurring (like glium promises) under the zero-cost constraint.
+If you want to have any flexibility in your code (and you do) you must do what glium does: store the owner of objects and synchronize access.
+I myself thought "oh nice I can use lifetimes and borrowing concepts to ensure this and that" but objects with lifetimes don't compose well and we can't create self referential structs without unsafe code.
+Check out the design section if you're interested in the details.

 ## Design